code-troopers/android-betterpickers/README.md

           }
         }

-  2. Use BetterPickerUtils to create a PickerDialog with a theme:
+  2. Use one of the Builder classes to create a PickerDialog with a theme:

-        BetterPickerUtils.showDateEditDialog(getSupportFragmentManager(), R.style.BetterPickersDialogFragment);
+        DatePickerBuilder dpb = new DatePickerBuilder()
+            .setFragmentManager(getSupportFragmentManager())
+            .setStyleResId(R.style.BetterPickersDialogFragment);
+        dpb.show();

 Theming
 =======